-- 11.5.1 There shall be one scheduled drinks interval of 2 minutes 30 seconds taken at the midpoint of each innings. - 11.5.1.1 The following shall apply for the drinks break: - No practice is allowed. - If the scheduled number of overs in an interrupted match is 14 overs or less there will be no drinks break. - Following a lengthy delay or interruption prior to the drinks break, the match referee may, at his/her discretion, cancel all the remaining drinks breaks for the match. - The Head Coach may consult with the on-field players during the drinks break for tactical reasons. - 11.5.2 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, provided that no playing time is wasted.
+- 11.5.1 Subject to the prior agreement between both participating Member Boards, one scheduled drinks interval of 2 minutes 30 seconds may be taken at the midpoint of each innings. - 11.5.1.1 The following shall apply for the drinks break: - No practice is allowed. - If the scheduled number of overs in an interrupted match is 14 overs or less there will be no drinks break. - Following a lengthy delay or interruption prior to the drinks break, the match referee may, at his/her discretion, cancel all the remaining drinks breaks for the match. - The Head Coach may consult with the on-field players during the drinks break for tactical reasons. - 11.5.2 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, provided that no playing time is wasted.
 No other drinks shall be taken onto the field without the permission of the umpires.
 Any player taking drinks onto the field shall be dressed in proper cricket attire (subject to the wearing of bibs refer to the note in clause 24.1.4).